DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/12-Named-Discrete-Distributions.md

 ### Software Functions

 One of the advantages of using named distributions is that most software packages have built-in functions that compute probabilities and quantiles for common named distributions.
-Over the course of this lesson, you will notice that each named distribution is treated similarly in `R`.
+Over the course of this chapter, you will notice that each named distribution is treated similarly in `R`.
 There are four main functions tied to each distribution.
 For the binomial distribution, these are `dbinom()`, `pbinom()`, `qbinom()`, and `rbinom()`.

 `dbinom()`: This function is equivalent to the probability mass function.
 We use this to find $\Prob(X=x)$ when $X\sim \textsf{Binom}(n,p)$.
 This function takes three inputs: `x` (the value of the random variable), `size` (the number of trials, $n$), and `prob` (the probability of success, $p$).
 So,
 $$